7 Easy ways to improve your website conversions.

 As an added bonus however, it has also been mentioned that websites with SSL certificates will take preference in search results over their non-secure counterparts, a great way to give your site an extra rankings boost over those competitors.

-On our new super fast WordPress optimised Website Boss servers, we can set this up for our VIP Care Plan customers FREE of charge, so there’s really no reason not to!
+On our new super fast WordPress optimised servers via our partner Siteground, we can set up secure SSL certificates for you FREE of charge, so there’s really no reason not to move your hosting over!

 2. Improve your site’s SEO